 The rules of SEO are changing fast

-As I talked about in depth in my last post, social media signals are being integrated into pure search results.
-It's very likely that even with blended and third party results aside, actual "pure" rankings will likely be impacted by social signals.
+Social media signals are being integrated into pure search results.
+It’s very likely that even with blended and third party results aside, actual “pure” rankings will likely be impacted by social signals.

 Are you confident about your social media strategy?
 Further are taking part in a free event, talking about social media at Bedford College in collaboration with the British Computer Society this Thursday.
 Why not pop along, or if you can’t make it – have a chat with us about your social media strategy.